 Along the paths, you’ll also roast marshmallows over glowing, steaming volcanic rocks and eat pizza cooked on Earth’s natural pizza oven!
 It sounds a bit campy, but it’s actually great fun and a reminder of the incredible power and force bubbling below your feet.

-Standing at 13,789 ft (4,203 meters), Volcán Tajumulco it’s not only the highest peak in Guatemala, but in the entire Central America region.
+Standing at 13,789 ft (4,203 meters), Volcán Tajumulco it’s not only the highest peak of a volcano in Guatemala, but in the entire Central America region.
 This quiet, inactive volcano has no recorded eruptions on record, but even without the threat of activity, its size is enough to intimidate.

 If reaching the highest point in Central America doesn’t sound appealing enough to you, how about a view over at least 15 other volcanoes in Guatemala?
 If you’re lucky enough to reach the summit on a clear day, the view can stretch as far as the Pacific Ocean and Mexico.